 Learn more about internships, including the possibility of receiving credit, through the Walter Center for Career Achievement.
 You'll find many resources there for both domestic and international internships.

-Students who earn an A- or better in their completed 100-, 200-, and 300- level Speech, Language and Hearing Sciences courses are invited to apply to the Speech and Hearing Sciences Undergraduate Teaching Internship program.
-This program allows you to build upon your understanding of the Speech and Hearing Sciences curriculum by becoming an intern, helping Speech and Hearing Sciences faculty teach and administer the introductory courses.
+Students who earn an A- or better in their completed Speech, Language and Hearing Sciences courses are invited to apply to the Speech, Language and Hearing Sciences Undergraduate Teaching Internship program.
+This program allows you to build upon your understanding of the Speech, Language and Hearing Sciences curriculum by becoming an intern, helping Speech, Language and Hearing Sciences faculty teach and administer many of our courses.

 Foreign language study